Kel-app/RTE/README.md

 This is the NPM package for Kel's rich text editor (RTE).

-Requires: React 19 or higher, tailwindcss 4.1 or higher.
+Requires: React 19 or higher, tailwindcss 4.1 or higher, and next.js. (more frameworks coming soon)

 ```bash
 npm install @kel-app/rte